yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --ysql_yb_fetch_size_limit

-Specifies the maximum size (in MB) of total data returned in one response when the query layer fetches rows of a table from DocDB.
+Specifies the maximum size (in bytes) of total data returned in one response when the query layer fetches rows of a table from DocDB.
 Used to bound how many rows can be returned in one request.
 Set to 0 to have no size limit.

-To enable size based limit, `--ysql_yb_fetch_row_limit` should be set to 0.
+You can also specify the value as a string.
+For example, you can set it to `'10MB'`.

+You should have at least one of row limit or size limit set.

-If both `--ysql_yb_fetch_row_limit` and `--ysql_yb_fetch_size_limit` are set, then limit is taken as the lower bound of the two values.
+If both `--ysql_yb_fetch_row_limit` and `--ysql_yb_fetch_size_limit` are greater than zero, then limit is taken as the lower bound of the two values.

 See also the [yb_fetch_size_limit](#yb-fetch-size-limit) configuration parameter.
 If both flag and parameter are set, the parameter takes precedence.